yemzee23/yemzee23/README.md

 ## Hi there 👋

-I'm Chelsea Abulu, a pre-final year IT student.
+I'm Chelsea Abulu, a final year IT student.
 I enjoy working with complex data sets to identify trends and patterns.

 - 🔭 I’m currently working as a Data Analyst Intern